The only salaries included in G&A expenses are for employees who don't directly work in the production or sales departments. These employees include:

 Tracking your general and administrative expenses is important because it shows how well you manage your money.

 If your business expenses are lower, your net income will be higher and vice versa.
-Net income, also called the bottom line, is the amount of money you have after subtracting COGs, general expenses, interests and taxes.
+Net income, also called the bottom line, is the amount of money you have after subtracting COGS, general expenses, interests and taxes.

 For example, if your energy costs are high, you can introduce energy-efficiency practices in the workplace.
-That can include turning off equipment, lights, and computers at the end of the day or when not in use.
+That can include turning off equipment and lights at the end of the day or when not in use.
+You can also move to a smaller office space if rent costs become a problem.

 It's also important to note that most administrative and general expenses are tax deductible.
 And to be able to maximize the tax benefits, you'll need to show that each cost was necessary for your business to run during the accounting period.